Run GROMACS Singularity Application

-Select the desired Gromacs version with desired container type as singularity.
+Select the GROMACS version with container type singularity.

-Note: In this case, Gromacs 2022_3 version was seletced with container type as singularity.
+In this example we use Gromacs 2022_3 with singularity.

 Benchmark type 1 : Adh_Dodec